If you’re having a baby and are homeless, get help finding a place to stay.

 Help with housing costs

-If you find somewhere to live, you can usually claim housing benefit to help you pay rent.
+If you get somewhere to live, you can usually claim one of the following benefits to help you pay rent:

 If you find a private tenancy

-The amount you get in housing benefit or UC housing costs is calculated under local housing allowance (LHA) rules.
+Your housing benefit or universal credit housing element is calculated under local housing allowance (LHA) rules.

 You get a set amount based on where you live, your age and who is in your household.